symplecticgeometry/link/README.md

-We are from the Insight Data Engineering Fellows program.
+This project is done under the Insight Data Engineering Fellows program.
 The program is designed for people with strong knowledge of computer science fundamentals to transition to a career in data engineering.
 Insight gives us space to get hands on experience building distributed platforms on AWS and using open source technologies.
 We built these platforms in 3 weeks.

-What is link?
+## What is link?
 link is a streaming data pipeline for a digital wallet.

 Why link?